 The UPRAC Audit Guidelines apply two tests: the conformity of institutional policy, procedures, and practices (i.e., the review process as a whole) to the UPR process, and the conformity of institutional procedures and practices to institutional policy.
 The auditors concluded that the University had made "major progress in developing its policy and procedures more in line with UPRAC Guidelines" since its first audit.
-The Auditors found that the new program approval process was "commendable".
-However, the Auditors found that the undergraduate program review process was lacking in several respects related to implementation of the guidelines by academic divisions; ensuring that unit reviews commission a thorough review of its undergraduate programs; developing the process for specifying and monitoring the actions to be taken following review recommendations.
+The Auditors found that the undergraduate program review process was lacking in several respects related to implementation of the guidelines by academic divisions; ensuring that unit reviews commission a thorough review of its undergraduate programs; developing the process for specifying and monitoring the actions to be taken following review recommendations.
 Since the time of the auditors' visit in early 2008, degree level expectations have been incorporated into our Guidelines for review of programs and units.